You are now in the main content area

 Areas of Expertise:

-United States: Postwar/Cold War America; Women’s History; Cultural History
+North America: Postwar/Cold War American History; Women’s History; Cultural History

-Diana Cucuz specializes in American, women’s, and cultural history within the contexts of the intersections of foreign and domestic policy, politics, society, and culture.
-Her research focuses on the ways in which the US government and media politicized women, traditional gender roles, and consumer culture during the Cold War.
+Diana Cucuz specializes in American, women’s, and cultural history, and the intersections of foreign and domestic policy with politics, society, and culture.
+Her research focuses on the ways in which the U.S. government and media politicized women, traditional gender roles, and consumer culture during the Cold War.
 Her first book, Winning Women’s Hearts and Minds (University of Toronto Press, 2023), demonstrates how print culture was utilized to deploy images of supposedly happy American women as feminine wives, mothers, and homemakers living within capitalist consumer culture.
-Through “polite propaganda,” such as the Ladies’ Home Journal and Amerika, the government hoped to convince American and Russian women of the superiority of the American way of life while simultaneously undermining the Soviet regime.
-She teaches at TMU, the University of Toronto St. George and Mississauga campuses, and the Life Institute in diverse areas including 20th-century American social, cultural, and urban history, as well as foreign policy.
+Through “polite propaganda,” such as the Ladies’ Home Journal and Amerika, the U.S. government hoped to convince American and Russian women of the superiority of the American way of life, and simultaneously undermine the Soviet regime.
+Dr. Cucuz teaches at Toronto Metropolitan University, Brock University, and The Life Institute in diverse areas, including 20th-century American social, cultural, and urban history, as well as foreign policy.

 --